ArtSaver has been a pet project of mine for many, many years, and it has grown into a small set of programs:

 It could also be on an external drive.

-Here is how to do that:
+Here is how to get started:

 The second option is to uncheck "Copy items to the Photos library"